KamilleModules/Ekom/doc/database/database.md

 ek_discount
 ===========

+See discounts.md for more info.

 - id: pk
 - type:
 - operand:
-- target: the type of price to affect (withTax or withoutTax), but it's not currently implemented (the price withTax is affected for now)
+- target: the type of price to affect.
+            The only choice for now is:
+                    - originalPrice
+            Since it's unique, it's also the default choice
 - shop_id: fk